AristoChen/forkedRepoTracker/README.md

 ```

 ### To do
-* SSL verification may failed
+* If default branch of two user are different, comparison may failed